-Whilst it is possible to identify strong absorption features, due to gases such as O_3 , in JWST transit measurements of M dwarf Earth analogues, there are many complicating factors.
+Whilst it is possible to identify strong absorption features, due to gases such as O_3 , in JWST transit measurements of M dwarf Earth analogs, there are many complicating factors.
 A reduced O_3 abundance compared with the Earth case, which seems to be likely considering the different UV flux for M stars compared with G stars, would make it harder to unambiguously identify the presence of ozone.
-The presence of high cloud on Venus analogue planets means that gas absorption features could be almost completely obscured, making it very difficult to identify the atmospheric constituents and obfuscating attempts to characterize the planet.
-Less cloudy Venuslike planets, which may be more likely to occur around cooler stars, would be much more favourable for characterization.
+The presence of high cloud on Venus analog planets means that gas absorption features could be almost completely obscured, making it very difficult to identify the atmospheric constituents and obfuscating attempts to characterise the planet.
+Less cloudy Venus-like planets, which may be more likely to occur around cooler stars, would be much more favourable for characterisation.

-More generally, characterizing planets orbiting variable stars is difficult if multiple observations are needed to boost the signal.
-This is further complicated in the case of terrestrial planets, as their global atmospheric characteristics may also change on short time-scales.
+More generally, characterising planets orbiting variable stars is difficult if multiple observations are needed to boost the signal.
+This is further complicated in the case of terrestrial planets, as their global atmospheric characteristics may also change on short timescales.
 Given the level of time investment required in observing this kind of target with JWST, a very careful cost-benefit analysis would need to be completed for any such observation to be approved.
-Given the likelihood of signal disruption due to stellar activity or planet temporal variability, and the strong possibility that the planet will be cloudy, we recommend that the following criteria are fulfilled before such an observation is considered.
+Given the likelihood of signal disruption due to stellar activity or planet temporal variability, and the strong possibility that the planet will be cloudy, we recommend that the following criteria are fulfilled before such an observation is considered:

-(i) The Earth-like planet candidate is in a low-eccentricity orbit around a nearby (<10 pc) red dwarf with a spectral type of around M5.
+• The Earth-like planet candidate is in a low-eccentricity orbit around a nearby (< 10 pc) red dwarf with a spectral type of around M5

-(ii) The host star is relatively quiet for its spectral type, with the caveat that stars with very low UV fluxes would be less likely to host planets with observable O_3 .
+• The host star is relatively quiet for its spectral type, with the caveat that stars with very low UV fluxes would be less likely to host planets with observable O_3 likely that only 1-2 terrestrial planets can command this level of investment.

-(iii) The host star can be periodically monitored for activity variations throughout the duration of JWST observations.
+• The host star can be periodically monitored for activity variations throughout the duration of JWST observations

-(iv) The target is the most favourable of its type, as it is likely that only one to two terrestrial planets can command this level of investment.
+• The target is the most favourable of its type, as it is

-(v) The mass and radius of both the planet and star have been measured to high precision (so the density of the planet is known).
+• The mass and radius of both the planet and star have been measured to high precision (so the density of the planet is known).